monarch-initiative/monarch-ui-new/README.md

 - `/src` - Main source code that gets compiled, along with installed packages in `/node_modules`, into the final product.

   - `/api` - Code that acts as an interface between external resources and components.
-    Code here should do as much work as possible to transform data into the format that `.vue` files need so that they can remain mostly presentational.
+    Code here should do as much work as possible to simplify, clean, and otherwise transform data into the format that `.vue` files need so that they can remain mostly presentational.
-    Each file that queries an API should define a `Response` type (expected schema to be returned from api) and `Result` type (expected schema to be returned from function and provided to component using it).
-    Put another way, `Response` is what we get (from the API), and `Result` is what we need (for the frontend).
+    TypeScript types prefixed with a `_` denote data schemas returned from the backend, and types without the prefix denote the data schemas needed for the frontend.
   - `/assets` - Static resources like images.
   - `/components` - Reusable building blocks of UI.
   - `/global` - Components, directives, styles, and other "global" resources that always -- whether running the app normally or setting up and mounting a test -- need to be included in the Vue application instance.